Chocolate (South Korean TV series)

 Chocolate is a 2019 South Korean television series starring Yoon Kye-sang, Ha Ji-won, Jang Seung-jo, Teo Yoo and Min Jin-woong.
 Produced by JYP Pictures, it aired on JTBC from November 29, 2019 to January 18, 2020.
+The series is based on the Sampoong Department Store collapse incident event in 1995.

 Synopsis

 The story of a man who became a neurosurgeon though he dreamt of becoming a cook, and a woman who became a cook because of him.